Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Breakthrough: In April 2025, TAE published results in Nature Communications that stunned the fusion community.
 They demonstrated the first-ever successful formation of stable plasma using only neutral beam injection—a goal fusion scientists had pursued for over three decades.

 Why does this matter?
 Traditional FRC machines need intricate plasma formation sections with quartz tubes and supersonic collisions.
 TAE’s new approach creates, heats, and stabilizes plasma directly in the center of the machine.
-They essentially eliminated an entire generation of prototypes.
+They eliminated an entire generation of prototypes.

 Timeline Acceleration: TAE originally planned for a sixth-generation machine (Copernicus) before their commercial reactor.
 After the April 2025 breakthrough, they announced they’re skipping it entirely and moving directly to Da Vinci—their first prototype power plant—targeted for the early 2030s.